Pull to refresh

 Overview

 Congress defunded its own technology assessment office in 1995.
 Three decades later, Stanford University is trying to fill that gap.
-The third annual Stanford Emerging Technology Review debuted in Washington on January 28, 2026, with Hoover Institution scholars briefing senators, White House officials, and agency leaders on ten frontier technologies reshaping national competitiveness.
+The third annual Stanford Emerging Technology Review debuted in Washington on January 28, 2026, with Hoover Institution scholars briefing senators, White House officials, and agency leaders on ten frontier technologies affecting national competitiveness.

 The report synthesizes research from over 100 Stanford faculty across 40 departments into actionable intelligence for policymakers.
-Key findings: China now publishes eight times more top-cited synthetic biology papers than the United States, quantum computers are approaching the capability to break current encryption, and AI infrastructure demands are straining critical mineral supply chains controlled largely by Beijing.
-The bipartisan audience—including Senators Chris Coons and Dave McCormick, who have co-sponsored AI infrastructure legislation—suggests growing congressional appetite for systematic technology guidance.
+China now publishes eight times more top-cited synthetic biology papers than the United States.
+Quantum computers are approaching the capability to break current encryption.

 Play on this story Voices Debate Predict